 Master's students may participate in an exchange program during one academic semester and attend courses at a Nova SBE partner school.
 During the study period at a partner university, the student cannot be enrolled in any course at the Nova SBE Master's nor be registered for the Work Project.

 The student continues to pay tuition fees at Nova SBE during the mobility period.
-A bilateral agreement between Nova SBE and partner schools ensure that students are exempted from paying tuition / enrollment fees at the partner university.
+Exchange studies based on established agreements are exempt from tuition fees.